 16. Successors and Assigns .
-The SUP and the Conditions shall apply to successors or assigns of the Applicant.
-The County shall be notice Project, LLC assigns its responsibilities under this SUP to any other. ced if Wild Rose Solar
+The SUP and the Conditions shall apply to the Applicant and any successors or assigns of the Applicant.
+The County shall be noticed if Wild Rose Solar Project, LLC assigns its responsibilities under this SUP to any other entity.